Latest List of Famous Failed Australian Startups and Businesses 2022

 Once standing tall against international food delivery competitors, Delivr boasted a profitable business based on its local roots and networking strength.

-Alex Power founded the company in 2017 in Ballarat.
+In 2017 Alex Power founded the company in Ballarat.
 (Source: SmartCompany)

 Delivr also partnered with chains like Grill’d, Schnitz, and La Porchetta to expand its customer and operations base.